 "And Scourge?
 Does he still feel like following me?"

-That was not the first time he had to ask.
-Scourge had always been different from Cyclonus since the day he had hired this bounty hunter in the slum of Kaon.
-His faith belonged to the strongest, and if he had been punished alongside Cyclonus and himself million years ago, it was only for a mistake of his own.
-He hadn't been quick enough to escape Megatron's wrath.
+That was not the first time Galvatron had to ask.
+Scourge had always been different from Cyclonus; as a former bounty hunter from the slum of Kaon, his faith belonged to the strongest.
+If he had been punished alongside Cyclonus and himself million years ago, it was only for a mistake of his own; he hadn't been quick enough to betray Galvatron and escape Megatron's wrath.

-"Well… Scourge being Scourge, and the Decepticons being successful, he is faithful to our cause for instance," Cyclonus replied with a knowing smile.
+"Well… Scourge being Scourge, and the Decepticons being successful, he is faithful to our cause," Cyclonus replied with a knowing smile.

 Galvatron chuckled, sharing his second's thought: Scourge was in no way reliable.